NishantSushmakar/Image-Caption/README.md

 # Image Captionining

-The ML model gives caption to the image when the image is being uploaded on it.
+The ML model gives caption to the image :camera_flash: when the image is being uploaded on it.

 ## Concepts used
 - Recurrent Neural Network